julianfaraway/rexamples/mixed/pulp.md

     reinstalling large pieces of software.
 Fortunately, I could see that the errors and warnings could be ignored. *Update: Now that I run the same code again a few months later, the errors and warnings have gone away.
 I don’t know why.
+They might come back.* *Update no.2:
+    After updating R to version 4.3, Stan and BRMS stopped working.
-They might come back.* After several decades of fiddling with computers to get software to work, I (mostly) possess the patience and experience to deal with this sort of problem.
+    After much research and experimentation, I found that the solution was to switch from `rstan` to `cmdstanr`.* After several decades of fiddling with computers to get software to work, I (mostly) possess the patience and experience to deal with these sorts of problems.
     That’s far from true for many potential users.

 7. Both STAN and INLA are being actively developed.
 Of course, it’s good to know that functionality and performance are being improved.